noracnr/MiniProject2/ObjectDetection.md

 * But if users are familiar with PyTorch, I recommend them to use Detectron’s Model Zoo.
 * Similarly, The TensorFlow detection zoo fit the people who familiar with TensorFlow.

+### Conclusion
+In this report, I review most important and classical object detection algorithms such as R-CNN, Fast R-CNN and soon.
+Then, I introduce some state-of-the-art machine learning models on object detection such as PANet, TrientNet, CBNet which isn’t very popular but have pretty good performance.
+After that, Three Model Zoos are introduced with advantages and disadvantages.
+Finally , I recommend three model zoos for different types of users.

 ### Reference
 1. https://medium.com/technology-nineleaps/some-key-machine-learning-definitions-b524eb6cb48